Rest To Be Your Best Self

 When the Bridegroom did come for them, only 5 of them were rested and prepared with oil in their lamps.
 They are considered the wise virgins, and only those 5 wise virgins were able to go with the Bridegroom.

-The other 5 virgins were rested but were NOT prepared with oil for their lamps, therefore they could not go with the Bridegroom.
+The other 5 virgins were rested but were not prepared with oil for their lamps, therefore they could not go with the Bridegroom.

 This amazed me and I couldn't believe what was being revealed to me in that moment.